maxsitt/insect-detect-docs/docs/hardware/buildinstructions_mounting.md

 ---

 Drill two 4 mm holes at the center of the short sides of your flower platform.
-In the following picture, we are using a platform with the dimensions of 500x280 mm, which will fill the whole 4K frame of the OAK-1 camera at a distance of 40 cm from camera to platform.
-We are going to mark the positions for drilling at 140 mm, measured from the long side (280 mm / 2) and at 12 mm, measured from the short side (23.5 mm wide aluminium tube / 2).
+For the bigger platform (500x280 mm), mark the positions for drilling at 140 mm, measured from the long side (280 mm / 2) and at 12 mm, measured from the short side (23.5 mm wide aluminium tube / 2).

 ![Flower platform holes](assets/images/flower_platform_holes.jpg){ width="600" }

-For the smaller platform, the positions for drilling should be marked at 100 mm, measured from the long side (200 mm / 2) and at 12 mm, measured from the short side (23.5 mm wide aluminium tube / 2).
+For the smaller platform (350x200 mm), the positions for drilling should be marked at 100 mm, measured from the long side (200 mm / 2) and at 12 mm, measured from the short side (23.5 mm wide aluminium tube / 2).

 ![Flower platform small holes](assets/images/flower_platform_small_holes.jpg){ width="600" }